exercism/python/concepts/functions/introduction.md

 ```

-The body of the function has been changed from calling `print` to returning `"Hello"`.
+The body of this function has been changed from _calling_ `print` to _returning_  the `string` "Hello".
-The program still prints `"Hello"`, but the side effect takes place in the calling code instead of in the `hello` function.
+In the end, the code still prints `"Hello"`, but the side effect takes place in the _calling code_ instead of in the `hello` function.
 If the parentheses were left off from  calling the `hello` function (e.g. `print(hello)`), then `print` would output something like

 ```
 <function hello at 0x0000026E18E93E20>
 ```

-It's important that, even if a function accepts no arguments, the empty parentheses must be used to call it correctly.
+It's important that, even if a function accepts no arguments (_i.e. has no parameters_), the empty parentheses must be used to _call_ it correctly.
 This is different from a language such as Ruby which does not require empty parentheses for calling a function without any arguments.

 A function can define zero or more [`parameters`][parameters].
 A parameter defines what argument(s) the function accepts.